era-towers/static-content/files/modules-1.0.0/readme.txt

 ====== Version History =====

+>> 2024-12-22

+- Added option to roll for initative and combat skills in the Gaming Table module.
+These options have also been added to the filter on the top search bar.

+- The new Summon button on the Adventuring module allows importing characters from another adventure into the current one, along with their status.

+- New character profiles added to an adventure can indicate the group size, to add several identical profiles at once.

+- RMU: Initiative can now be rolled at once for all combatants.

+- Fixed: Map distance calculation in the Travel module is now working again in Chromium/Opera.

 >> 2024-12-08

 - Character profiles in the Adventuring module can be replaced, to help transition during level ups or using updated versions of the character files.